aut0maticjack/lazyweb/RetroPie-DOSBox-OMF2097.md

 I set the joystick type to FCS Thrustmaster so it recognises my axis-based D-Pad as joystick input.
 I don't know if this is required in DOSBox-SVN on the Pi, but I have to do this on my desktop DOSBox-0.74 setup so I did it here too.

-I also increase the sound buffer and configure a fixed CPU cycles or it runs too fast:
+I also increase the sound buffer and configure a fixed CPU cycles or it runs too fast.

+You can edit the config files in `~/.dosbox/` and they are placed into `/opt/retropie/configs/all/pc/` automatically.
+The two files are a hardlink to the same inode, so there is no difference in which file you edit.

 ~~~
-/opt/retropie/configs/pc/dosbox-SVN.conf
+~/.dosbox/dosbox-SVN.conf

 [cpu]
 core=auto